 My Verdict on Marilau’s Mexican Cooking Class in San Miguel de Allende

 The sopa de tortilla has a delicious flavour but is a little mild for my taste.
-Marilau suggests I add another chile to the recipe.
+Marilau suggests I add another chilli to the recipe.
 I also like the idea of the DIY condiments on the side, as they do in Asia.
 It makes more sense.
-I used to serve the garnish already on the soup.
+I used to put the garnish on the soup when I plated.

-The pre-Hispanic pollo en pipian rojo is fantastic as well and making the sauce was instructional in terms of seeing how the flavours develop complexity and how the initial overt heat of the chili was tamed during the process.
+The pre-Hispanic pollo en pipian rojo is fantastic as well, and making the sauce was instructional in terms of seeing how the flavours develop complexity and how the initial overt heat of the chilli was tamed during the cooking process.

 The sarapitos are delicious.
 I’m in shock as I finish the plate in seconds.
 Had every mole sauce before this one tasted that bad?
 On this trip they certainly had.
 Marilau’s mole sauce was a revelation.

-After the class, Lara and I stroll back to our casita through Marilau’s neighbourhood, along hilly cobblestone streets with ramshackle unrestored houses, where hardly any expats seem to live.
+After the class, Lara and I stroll back to our casita through Marilau’s neighbourhood, along hilly cobblestone streets with ramshackle unrestored houses, and not a single expat in sight.
 Phew.

 Marilau Mexican Ancestry Cooking School